 All engine and transmission fluids are drained from the vehicle prior to the test.
-The gasoline is removed from the fuel tank and fuel lines and replaced with Stoddard solvent to 90-95 percent of useable capacity.
-The engine is started for short period to ensure the Stoddard solvent has filled the fuel lines.
+The gasoline is removed from the fuel tank and fuel lines and replaced with Stoddard solvent to 90-95 % of useable capacity.
+Purple dye has been added to the Stoddard to better identify leaks postcrash.
+The engine is started for a short period to ensure the Stoddard solvent has filled the fuel lines.
 The electrolyte is drained from the battery.
 The air conditioning system's refrigerant is recovered by a means that complies with applicable environmental regulations.

-High-voltage batteries in vehicles with full-electric drivetrains are tested at a state of charge (SoC) of 12.5 percent (± 2.5 percent), with a minimum of 25 miles of travel capacity on the battery.
-The high-voltage batteries in hybrid vehicles will be tested at an SoC of 12.5 percent (± 2.5 percent), with no minimum mileage range requirements.
+High-voltage batteries in vehicles with full-electric drivetrains are tested at a state of charge (SoC) of 12.5% ($\pm 2.5\%$), with a minimum of 25 miles of travel capacity on the battery.
+To avoid the possibility of the hybrid system attempting to begin a charge cycle, (i.e., engine start), the high-voltage batteries in hybrid vehicles are tested at the minimum SoC recommended by the manufacturer.
 Maintenance fuses are not removed, but additional precrash and postcrash precautions specified by the vehicle manufacturer are followed.
-Equipment will be added to the high-voltage system in accordance with manufacturer recommended procedures for monitoring electrical isolation as per FMVSS 305.
-Thermocouple(s) also will be attached to the high-voltage battery to detect temperature increases that may indicate a thermal runaway condition.
+Equipment is added to the high-voltage system in accordance with manufacturer-recommended procedures for monitoring electrical isolation as per U.S. Federal Motor Vehicle Safety Standard (FMVSS) 305.
+Thermocouple(s) also are attached to the high-voltage battery to detect temperature increases that may indicate a thermal runaway condition.